ledger-rs/cookbook/README.md

 # ledger-cookbook
 The book of Ledger recipes

-This is (intended to be) a collection of recipes in Ledger syntax which demonstrate the functionality available, common scenarios, how to set up certain accounting infrastructure, and the like.
+This is a growing collection of recipes in Ledger syntax which demonstrate the functionality available, common scenarios, how to set up certain accounting infrastructure, and the like.

-The output is (going to be) the documentation published as a web site.
+The output is the documentation published as a web site.

 ## Development

 Install/download mdBook.

-Run
+In the project root run:
 ```
 mdBook serve --open
 ```
-in the project root.

 To produce the final output, run
 ```